 Free CNC controller software / G-code software for CNC:

 The first step in the process is to create a design using CAD (computer-aided design software), which is separate to the CNC programming software.
 You can think of this as a blueprint for your design.

-These “blueprints” are then used by the CNC router software to guide the machine through the manufacturing process.
-Anything you can design, you can make a reality with the right CNC software, whether it’s a simple piece of woodwork or intricate, laser-cut fine jewelry.
+Anything you can design, you can make a reality with the right CNC design software, whether it’s a simple piece of woodwork or intricate, laser-cut fine jewelry.

-You then need to use CAM (computer-aided manufacturing software), which takes your CAD drawing file and creates a g-code.
-G-code is the most widely used CNC programming language and essentially provides information to the CNC machine about what work needs to be done.
+You then need to use CAM software, which takes your CAD drawing file and creates a g-code.
+G-code is the most widely used CNC programming format and essentially provides information to the CNC machine about what work needs to be done.

-Some software allow you to edit and input your g-code, known as g-code manipulation, while others simply send out the code to the firmware.
+Some software allow you to edit and input your g-code, known as g-code manipulation, while others – g-code sender software – simply send out the code to the firmware.

 The CNC control software is directly connected to the CNC controller with a transfer protocol, usually a parallel DB25 port or USB.
 The controller then directs the central breakout board which in turn sends instructions to the drivers, based on the information provided by the software.
 The drivers provide instructions to the motors, which control each axis to create models.

 Once you have your g-code, you use your CNC controller software to run the machine and create your model from your chosen material.